void-linux/void-packages/CONTRIBUTING.md

 ### Starting a pull request

-Once you have successfully built the package, you can start a pull request.
+Once you have successfully built the package, you can [create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 Most pull requests should only contain a single package and dependencies which are not part of void-packages yet.

 If you make updates to packages containing a soname bump, you also need to update `common/shlibs` and revbump all packages that are dependant.
 There should be a commit for each package revbump, and those commits should be part of the same pull request.

 When you make changes to your pull request, please *do not close and reopen your pull request*.
-Instead, just forcibly git push, overwriting any old commits.
+Instead, just [forcibly git push](#review), overwriting any old commits.
 Closing and opening your pull requests repeatedly spams the Void maintainers.

 #### Travis